-With the government shutting down twice in under a month in early 2018, many New Orleans-area Social Security Disability claimants and recipients are wondering how a government shutdown affects them and their benefits, application, and/or hearing.
+After the government shutting down twice in under a month in early 2018, President Trump is tweeting about another possible government shutdown.
+Many New Orleans-area Social Security Disability claimants and recipients are wondering how a government shutdown affects them and their benefits, application, and/or hearing.

 WILL I STILL RECEIVE MY SOCIAL SECURITY DISABILITY BENEFITS IN A GOVERNMENT SHUTDOWN?

 When the government shut down in 1995 and again in 2013, all Social Security payments continued to be sent out on time.
 This included Social Security Disability.

 During the 1995 shutdown, which lasted about a month, the Social Security Administration mailed checks throughout the shutdown.
 Social Security was able to continue mailing benefits due to the fact that doesn’t need Congress to authorize funds for it each year.
 Instead, Social Security benefits are considered mandatory spending and are paid from the program’s trust fund, and therefore, the agency has the funds to continue paying benefits.
 In 1995, Social Security maintained enough employees to continue mailing checks without delay.